curriculagg/curricula-grade/README.md

 We can use tags to specify subsets of tasks to run while grading, which can be useful for sanity checks in an online submission, etc.
 Other metadata that can be assigned in the registration call include the task name and description, which default to the function name and docstring.

-When a task is executed, it looks at the arguments in its `Runnable`'s signature and injects the corresponding resources from the resource pool by name.
+When a task is executed, it looks at the arguments in its runnable's signature and injects the corresponding resources from the resource pool by name.
 We ask for the full resources `dict` by including `resources` as a parameter to the runnable.
 By default, `resources` contains: